VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 So, what this is getting is that you might have something that's less like Twitter where everything is on one centralized network and more like email.
 You can have an `@gmail.com`, an `@hotmail.com` or make your own - I could (but don't) have an `@opguides.info`.

-Already based on that simplified exlpanation this has a few benefits:
+Already based on that simplified explanation this has a few benefits:

 1. You can be host your own server if you really want, so **you** can control your data
 2. You can be a part of a server that has as tight or loose of rules as you want.
-Don't want rascists hanging around, then don't let them.
+Don't want racists hanging around, then don't let them.

 There are many fediverse services.
-The most well know one being [mastodon](https://joinmastodon.org) which is basically a Twitter clone BUT the weird thing is there's multiple instances.
+The most well known one being [mastodon](https://joinmastodon.org) which is basically a Twitter clone BUT the weird thing is there are multiple instances.
 So, like email, you might have an account at https://merveilles.town or https://chaos.social/about or something else entirely, but regardless of what you use they can communicate.

 Mastodon has many many great instances - more on that in a bit.
 The bigger picture is that federation can be used for something like a YouTube clone (which is what [PeerTube](https://joinpeertube.org) is), streaming audio (which is what [Funkwhale](https://funkwhale.audio) is), being-a-better-insta-than-insta (which is what [PixelFed](https://pixelfed.org/) is), event planning (see [Gath.io](https://gath.io/)), and quite a few other things if you go looking.
 The point being, for each of these, an (optionally) unified identity can be used and the server you use (or host yourself) can choose who to federate with (talk to).
 This means it: